rimelek/tutorial-docker-build/README.md

 9a574344ad15   exited    "/bin/sh -c 'mkdir /app'"
 ```

-Wait... there some strange commands in the output.
+Wait... there is some strange commands in the output.
-As I wrote before, only the `RUN` directive start a new container,
+As I wrote before, only the `RUN` instruction starts a new container,
-however, each directive (except `FROM`) creates a container which can be useful for caching
+however, each instruction (except `FROM`) creates a container which can be useful for caching
 but these containers does not need to run.
 In these containers the command
 is actually a comment (`#(nop)`) which gets the metadata definition as an argument.
-Obviosuly it wouldn'n make sense to run them.
+Obviosuly it wouldn't make sense to run them.
 If you are wondering what `nop` means it is "no operation".

 Alright, we have containers but we also know that each container must have an image
 from which it was created.
 You can see those images by running the following command: